-SD-WAN architecture enables administrators to reduce or eliminate reliance on expensive leased MPLS circuits by sending lower priority, less-sensitive data over cheaper public Internet connections, reserving private links for mission-critical or latency-sensitive traffic like VoIP.
+SD-WAN architecture enables administrators to reduce or eliminate reliance on expensive leased MPLS circuits by sending lower priority, less-sensitive data over cheaper public internet connections, reserving private links for mission-critical or latency-sensitive traffic, like VoIP.
 The flexible nature of SD-WAN also reduces the need for over-provisioning, reducing overall WAN expenses.

 Ideally, SD-WAN simplifies the network by automating site deployments, configurations and operations.

 SD-WAN's ability to route traffic across multiple links has led some enterprises to re-evaluate their use of MPLS, the most popular WAN transmission technology.
 MPLS provides guaranteed performance with quality of service (QoS) policies that govern throughput, delay and jitter.

 But MPLS is expensive, and it can take months for an MPLS connection to be provisioned and put into operation.
 Because internet broadband is less costly and easier to provision, organizations are combining multiple links to provide enough bandwidth to transmit their applications and services.
 These links do not offer the QoS or throughput guarantees of MPLS, but do give organizations additional maneuverability in how they design their WANs.

 SD-WAN is a compelling early SDN use case.
 The overlay technology is also relatively easy to implement in pilot testing, making it attractive to decision-makers who might shy away from the rip-and-replace approach required to convert legacy network architectures to SDN.